ramitsurana/awesome-kubernetes/guidelines/CONTRIBUTING.md

 * Clearly "what is it" --> which category it belongs : article, video, twitter account, etc.
 * Clearly stating "what is it for": mention the problem it solves.
 Just try your best, make it clear for the next person
 * Solves a real problem (even a small one)
-* If it is a WIP (work in progress, not safe for production), mention it
+* If it is a WIP (work in progress, not safe for production), mention it.

+## Minimum Criteria of Submission

+If you planning to add a new project, please ensure that it covers the minimum criteria mentioned here ==> https://github.com/ramitsurana/awesome-kubernetes/blob/master/guidelines/CRITERIA_OF_SUBMISSION.md

 -----------------------------------------------------------------------